Nexma Research

 Domain-Agnostic Agent Architecture

-A single agent design that adapts to any infrastructure domain through schema definitions.
+A single agent design that adapts to any infrastructure domain through configuration.
 Our approach shows that domain expertise doesn't require domain-specific code.

 Hybrid Optimization Research